Azure/azure-cli/src/command_modules/azure-cli-container/README.rst

     Log Analytics Arguments
         --log-analytics-workspace       : The Log Analytics workspace name or id.
-If a name is specified, it must be within the currently set subscription.
+If a name is specified, use the --subscription flag to set the subscription if not current.
         --log-analytics-workspace-key   : The Log Analytics workspace key.

     Global Arguments